hitsave-io/xyz/README.md

 # xyz

-Monorepo for hitsave
+Monorepo for HitSave

 # Directory

-- `hitsave` is the python library that is public facing
+- `client` is the python library that is public facing
+- `api` is the cloud managed server
 - `doc` is internal documentation
-- `hitsave-vscode` is the vscode extension
+- `vscode` is the vscode extension
+- `web` is the HitSave website